 Dental abscess that have formed on a tooth are one of the most common reasons individuals are required to undergo emergency dental surgery.
 The issue can cause unexpected and severe pain in the affected area, which spreads to the jaw, gums and face in many cases.

-This problem, which is thought to be one of the most painful dental issues, requires immediate attention by a dental professional.
+This problem, which is thought to be one of the most painful dental issues, requires immediate attention by a dentist.
 If it is left untreated, the affected tooth will need to be extracted in order to prevent the infection spreading to other teeth and surrounding gums.

 Abscess can form in various parts of the body and often emerge as a reaction from the immune system that is responding to an untreated infection.
 If a particular area of the mouth becomes infected, the battle between the body’s barrier and the problem will create a variety of dead cells that form pus.

 The abscess is the immune system’s method of keeping the pus in one place, as through this localisation the infection is prevented from spreading to other areas of the body, which could ultimately lead to wider health issues.